 June 23, 2021

-Katherine Chubbs joined the Canadian Partnership Against Cancer’s Board of Directors in 2021 and serves on the Performance Committee.
+Katherine Chubbs joined the Canadian Partnership Against Cancer’s Board of Directors in 2021 and is the Vice-Chair of the Performance Committee.
 Dr. Chubbs self-identifies as a First Nation person and is the Indigenous representative on the Partnership’s Board of Directors.

 Dr. Chubbs is the President and Chief Executive Officer of The Good Samaritan Society and Good Samaritan Canada.
 Before joining Good Samaritan, her extensive career in health care included serving as the Chief Zone Officer in the south zone for Alberta Health Services; as Vice President and Chief Nursing Officer for Eastern Health in Newfoundland and Labrador; as the Director of Professional Practice, Infection Prevention and Control, and Rural Services for Alberta Health Services; and as the Director of Acute Care Services for Labrador Health.